Is Putin a war criminal?

 The Geneva Conventions provide rules to be adopted by the signatory countries in the event of armed conflicts, such as the protection of civilians, members of humanitarian aid, the wounded or prisoners of war.
 These conventions were adopted to restore some humanity to war, which is basically atrocious.
 Almost all countries are signatories to the Geneva Conventions.
 Not to be seems very bad internationally.
 Russia is a signatory.

 That’s all well and good, but there’s a real problem.
-Putin and Russia must respect the rules of war established by the Geneva Conventions, since they are signatories to them, but, at the same time, they do not recognize the international judicial body competent in this matter, the International Criminal Court, alone body that could sanction leader Putin personally…
+Putin and Russia must respect the rules of war established by the Geneva Conventions, since they are signatories to them, but, at the same time, they do not recognize the international judicial body competent in this matter, the International Criminal Court, alone body that might sanction leader Putin personally…

 Outdated mechanics